prashantkumarpro/JavaScript-intervew-questions/README.md

 **### Q2: What are the different data types in JavaScript?**

 **Answer**
-  Your answer is mostly correct, but there's room for improvement and clarification.
-Here's a refined version with more detail:

----

 In JavaScript, there are two main categories of data types: **primitive** and **non-primitive** (or reference types).

 ### 1. **Primitive Data Types**:
-   These are the basic data types that are immutable, meaning their values cannot be altered.
+   These are the basic data types that are immutable, meaning their values cannot be altered (changed) directly.
    - **Number**: Represents both integer and floating-point numbers.
 Example: `42`, `3.14`
    - **String**: Represents text or sequences of characters.
 Example: `"Hello"`, `'World'`
    - **Boolean**: Represents a logical entity with two values: `true` or `false`.